robotpilab/forkedweb/content/contact/index.md

     content:
       title: Contact
       text: |-
-        _Prospective _Ph.D._ _Students:_ If you are interested in joining my lab as a Ph.D. student in fall 2023, please mention my name in your application to Rice CS, and email me your CV, transcripts, and any other documents that can help describe your background.
+        _Prospective Ph.D.
+Students:_ If you are interested in joining my lab as a Ph.D. student in fall 2023, please mention my name in your application to Rice CS, and email me your CV, transcripts, and any other documents that can help describe your background.
 More information in this link.
 Due to the high volume of emails, I may not be able to respond to everyone.
-However, I will carefully read every application once you submit to the Rice system. <br>_Projects _for _Undergraduate _and _Master _Students: Research projects for Undergraduate and Master students are available.
+However, I will carefully read every application once you submit to the Rice system. <br>_Projects for Undergraduate and Master Students_: Research projects for Undergraduate and Master students are available.
 If you are a Rice student and interested in working in my lab, please send me an email with your CV and transcripts.
 The minimum training time is 6 months.
       email: kaiyu.hang@rice.edu
       address:
         street: 6100 Main Street